Tymbler/ui5fin/README.md

-# ui5fin
+# ui5fish
-burn mazafaka burn
+Fish for new SAPUI5 web applications